MSpace-WHU/Forest_TLS_Reg/README.md

 #### Install CSF (Cloth Simulation Filter)

 CSF (Cloth Simulation Filter) is an algorithm for LiDAR ground filtering.
 It usually employed to the Airborne Lidar data, but also shown good performance on the Terrastrial-, Mobile-, and even Spaceborne- Lidar.
-In this program, CSF is ultilized to re-fine the ground points in the final phase.

 You can follow the instruction of [CSF](https://github.com/jianboqi/CSF).